dmprofe/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 };
 ```

-> ![t] t: Yet another behaviour of `this` dependent on the way of calling a function.
+> [!t] t: Yet another behaviour of `this` dependent on the way of calling a function.
 >
 > - To be added to what we already learned about `this`.